 7.3.4 Field Trip Parent Fingerprinting & TB Policy

-Any adult acting as a chaperone for a GEA that requires the chaperone to supervise a group of students that are not their own children will be required to get livescan fingerprinted for the purpose of obtaining DOJ background clearance prior to attending the GEA (ED Code 49024).
+Any adult acting as a chaperone for a Field Trip that requires the chaperone to supervise a group of students that are not their own children will be required to get livescan fingerprinted for the purpose of obtaining DOJ background clearance prior to attending the Field TripA (ED Code 49024).

 Fingerprinting and TB Risk Assessment only need to be filed once with the charter school and are valid for the entire period a family is continuously enrolled at the school.

 Parents of students who attend a school sponsored field trip must fill out and sign an electronic field trip permission slip prior to the planned field trip to be kept on file.
 The Education Liaison for the school will email the electronic permission slip for the parent to sign.

 The High School Manual has detailed information to guide families with middle and high school students.